pyrate-build/pyrate-build/README.rst

   * ``version`` - specifies required version (eg. ``version > '3.0.2'``)
   * ``wrapper(target_language, library_name, interface_filename, libs = [<targets>...])``

+- pthread - posix thread library

 Example
 -------

-A trivial example for a C++ project is the following build configuration
-file:
+The basic **pyrate** build configuration file for a simple C++ project with a single source file producing a single executable looks like this:

 .. code:: python

     executable('test', ['test.cpp'])

+A more complicated example is presented in the following code fragment.
+It demonstrates how to

+- change the default compiler to clang,
-The following is a more complicated example that overrides the default compiler, defines a native static and dynamic library and several executables.
+- define a native static and dynamic library from a set of files selected by wildcards,
-In case the swig and python package are found, it also creates a python interface that uses the dynamic library.
+- generate several executables accessing to the shared library and
+- generate a wrapper library to access the C++ library from python (if swig is available).

 .. code:: python